Orphan (2009 film): Plot

 Kate rushes home and, after finding John's body, searches the house desperately to find Max.
 Leena attempts to shoot her, wounding her arm.
-After Leena opens fire on Max in the greenhouse, Kate breaks through the greenhouse roof and knocks Leena unconscious.
-Kate and Max flee as police arrive, but Leena attacks Kate near the frozen pond, hurling them onto the ice.
-As they engage in a violent struggle, Max tries to shoot Leena herself but misses, hitting and shattering the ice.
-Leena and Kate are sent underwater, and Kate begins to climb out, with Leena clinging to her legs.
+After Leena opens fire on Max in the greenhouse, Kate breaks through the greenhouse roof and knocks her unconscious by landing on her.
+Kate and Max flee as police arrive, but Leena attacks them near the frozen pond, hurling them onto the ice.
+As the two women engage in a violent struggle, Max tries to shoot Leena herself but misses, hitting and shattering the ice and causing her and Kate to be sent underwater.
+Kate begins to climb out with Leena clinging to her legs.
 Leena reverts to her Esther persona, begging "Mommy" not to let her die, while hiding the knife behind her back.
-Kate retorts angrily that she is not Leena's mother and kicks her in the face, snapping her neck.
-Leena's body sinks as Kate and Max are met by police.
+Kate retorts angrily that she is not Leena's mother and kills her by kicking her in the face, snapping her neck and sinking her body.
+Kate and Max are met by police.